 However, for this product to work properly it must be used correctly.
 It is essential that the stove has an adequate air supply for combustion and ventilation.

-The primary and secondary air inlets must be kept clear from obstruction.
+The primary, secondary and tertiary air inlets must be kept clear from obstruction.